-Once Christmas came and went, we were determined to see in the New Year with a little more excitement.
+Christmas came and went, but we were determined to see in the New Year with a little more excitement.
 Originally we planned to spend New Years Eve in Sydney watching the famous fireworks display, but things change – especially travel plans!
-I know it’s the done thing and we’d have to be crazy not to do it ourselves, but this year it was just not meant to be!

-One of my cousins has recently moved to Sydney with her fiancé (now hubby).
+One of my cousins had recently moved to Sydney with her fiancé (now hubby).
 Thanks to these very fortunate circumstances, we were invited us to spend a few days celebrating with them and and their loved ones in a place called Mitchells Island.
-This worked out much better for us as it’s much nicer to be around family, plus, we really needed to get a move on geographically speaking.
+This worked out much better for us as it’s so much nicer to be around family.
+Plus, we needed to get a move on geographically speaking.

 New Years Eve was simply glorious.
 The sun was shining and we made plenty of new friends.
 Mike was even able to bond with other male’s (which I’m sure he was desperate for after months of just little old me).
 The guys spent most of the day fishing, whilst the girls drank wine, chatted and played with the dogs – all with a stunning view of the river.

 We enjoyed a light lunch, and started the festivities early.
-The real treat was dinner.
+Though the real treat was dinner.
 My Cousin-in-Law’s parents (not sure that’s right but we’ll go with it) spent hours cooking us a hog roast and it was divine.
 I’m not exactly sure how many of us were there in total but it was at least 20 and we were all able to enjoy a proper sit down meal, complete with party poppers.
-As is the way, the evening progressed and we continued to consume copious amounts of bubbly…

 Have you ever visited Mitchells Island?
 Or spent New Year’s Eve away from home?
-I’d love to know about your experiences, so do feel free to leave a comment 🙂
+I’d love to know about your experiences, let me know in the comments 🙂